3 Southern Side Dishes That Will (Almost) Make You Forget the Turkey on Thanksgiving

 For the soup:

-7. Immediately reduce to a low, gentle simmer and allow everything to cook until tender, stirring often, about 30-40 minutes.
+7. Immediately reduce to a low, gentle simmer and allow everything to cook until tender, stirring often, 30-40 minutes.

 Note: It’s best to make the soup 24 hours in advance and chill it overnight to allow the flavors to come together.